stasha/testosterone/README.md

 # testosterone
 Testosterone enables Jersey usage directly in JUnit test classes.
-This includes injections  (@Context, @Inject), resource methods...
+This includes injections  (@Context, @Inject) or resource methods.
 It is ideal for testing Jersey components.